-Madison County to Sell Surplus of Vehicles
+Madison County To Sell Surplus Of Vehicles

-WOOD RIVER — Madison County to hold a vehicle surplus sale later this month at its Wood River facility.
+WOOD RIVER — Madison County will hold a vehicle surplus sale on Saturday at Sheriff’s Office.

-The auction, which will begin at 9 a.m., Saturday, Nov.
-23, at 101 E. Edwardsville Road, Wood River, will sell a half-dozen vehicles.
-The items, which will be sold to the highest bidder as-is, include three Chevrolet Impalas, two Ford Crown Victoria’s and a Ford F150 truck w/camper.
+The auction, which will start at 9 a.m., Sept.
+17, at 405 Randall St. Edwardsville, to sell six retired sheriff's office vehicles —two Ford Explorers; three Chevrolet Impalas, Chevrolet Impala, and a Ford Expedition.
+The vehicles will be sold to the highest bidder.

 Get The Latest News!